Krol22/Krol22/README.md

 I am a front-end software developer passionate about coding and creating applications.
 Always with experimenting with weird things, some of them you can see here!

-Currently I'm working on several gatsby pages and my first mobile game!
+Currently I'm working on several gatsby pages and my first mobile game 👾 🎮